Analysis of the primal-dual central path for nonlinear semidefinite optimization without the nondegeneracy condition: Omitted Proofs

-Let $\wrho:=(\xast,\Yrho,\zrho)$ denote an accumulation point of $\{\well\}$.
-Notice that $\wrho$ is indeed a KKT triplet of the NSDP.
-Moreover, let $\vast$ be an accumulation point of $\{\vell\}$.
-Choose an orthogonal matrix $\Pell$ for each $\ell$ such that $\Gell$ is diagonalized with $\Pl$.
-Without loss of generality, by re-choosing $\Past$ and taking a subsequence of $\{(x^{\ell},\vell,\Pl)\}$ if necessary, we can suppose, w.l.o.g\footnote{Recall that $\Past$ was an arbitrary orthogonal matrix such that \eqref{eq:past} holds.
+Before starting the proofs of \eqref{eq:0528-3-0} and \eqref{eq:0528-3}, we shall give some preliminary results. \tred{First, note that $\{\well\}$ is bounded as described at the beginning of this section.} Let $\wrho$ denote an accumulation point of $\{\well\}$. \tred{Then, notice that the $x$-component of $\wrho$ is the KKT point $\xast$ and denote the $(Y,z)$-component of $\wrho$ by $(\Yrho,\zrho)$.} Moreover, let $\vast$ be an accumulation point of $\{\vell\}$.
+Choose an orthogonal matrix $\Pell$ for each $\ell$ so that $\Gell$ is diagonalized with $\Pl$ and the eigenvalues of the resultant diagonal matrix is aligned in the ascending order.
+By re-choosing $\Past$ and taking a subsequence of $\{(x^{\ell},\vell,\Pl)\}$ if necessary, we can suppose, w.l.o.g\footnote{Recall that $\Past$ was an arbitrary orthogonal matrix such that \eqref{eq:past} holds.
 Even if $\Past$ is reset as the limit of $\{\Pell\}$ here, it satisfies \eqref{eq:past} again, and thus never affects the theoretical results established so far.},